9 FAM 402.13

 9 FAM 402.13-5(C) Consultation Requirement

 Consultations with an appropriate United States peer group (which could include a person or persons with expertise in the field), labor, and/or management organization regarding the nature of the work to be done and the aliens qualifications is mandatory before a petition for an O-1 or O-2 classification can be approved by the Department of Homeland Security.
-Consultations are normally in the form of a written advisory opinion.
+Consultations are normally in the form of a written advisory opinion, which is normally submitted at the time the petitioner files Form I-129 with USCIS.
 The advisory opinion is usually mandatory, although DHS may obtain or waive it under certain circumstances (for example, if no appropriate union exists).
 Consultations are advisory in nature and are not binding on DHS.

 9 FAM 402.13-5(D) Effect of Labor Disputes

 a.
 DHS will deny an O petition in the event that the Secretary of Labor certifies that a strike or labor dispute involving a work stoppage is in progress in the occupation at the place the alien will be employed, and the aliens employment would adversely affect the wages and working conditions of U.S. workers.
 If the petition has already been approved, but the alien has not yet entered the United States or commenced employment, the approval of the petition is automatically suspended and application for admission shall be denied.

 b.
 Should you receive notification from DHS, the Department, or another official source that a previously approved petition has been suspended because of a strike or other labor dispute, you must defer visa issuance and follow whatever instructions are given regarding the disposition of the suspended petition.
 If you have any questions regarding the validity of a particular petition, you must query the approving DHS office directly.